cyyon8/ArduinoWebAppMotionDetector/README.md

   - LED light on and off switch
   - PIR Motion sensor on and off switch
   - Motion counter which displays the total number of motions detected, including short and long motions on the web application
+  - Motion signal decoder which decodes a sequence of motion signals and displays the message

 ### Dependencies & Tech